 The first group of students to attend San Diego community colleges under a free-tuition program is preparing for graduation.

-"San Diego Promise," initiated two years ago as a pilot program, waives tuition fees and pays for the books of first-time students within the San Diego Community College District (SDCCD).
+"San Diego Promise," initiated two years ago as a pilot program, waives tuition fees and pays for the books of first-time, full-time students within the San Diego Community College District (SDCCD).

 "A lot of students have to work full-time jobs just to pay and take a full load of classes," said Dana Maristela, one of the first soon-to-be graduates of San Diego Promise.
 "The fact that I didn't have to really helped out a lot."